What are the Symptoms of Iliopsoas Hip Bursitis?

 - Ankylosing Spondylitis - a chronic inflammation of the spine and the point where the spine meets the pelvic bone (sacroiliac joint) that can also cause inflammation in other joints

 - Labral Tear - The labrum is the cartilage that surrounds the hip joint.
-If you have a tear in your labrum you may feel a catching sensation and pain in the hip joint, groin, stiffness and limited range of motion of your hip.
+If you have a tear in your labrum you may feel a catching sensation and pain in the hip joint and/or groin as well as stiffness and limited range of motion of the hip.
 Any changes or abnormalities in the physical structure of the hip can lead to a tear in the labrum cartilage.

 - Osteonecrosis - A disease that affects blood flow to an area of bone.
 This lack of blood flow to the bone in the hip joint causes tissue to die inside the bone and the bone may eventually collapse.
 Osteonecrosis is a condition that develops in stages, general hip pain is usually felt first that may progress to a dull ache or throbbing pain in the groin or buttock area.
 If you have this condition you may also have more pain and find it difficult to stand and put weight on you hip.
 Moving your hip joint will also be painful.
 These stages can last anywhere from several months to over a year.
 Early diagnosis of this disease provides a much better outcome with consistent, proper treatment.

-- Fractured Hip - De-generative hip fractures are most common in elderly patients with osteoporosis.
+- Fractured Hip - Degenerative hip fractures are most common in elderly patients with osteoporosis.
 Treatment of broken hips requires surgery to either replace the broken portion or repair it with a metal plate and screws.
 Stress fractures of the hip are most common in athletes who participate in high-impact sports, such as long distance runners.
-Treatment is usually successful by avoiding the impact activities.
+Treatment of stress fractures is usually successful as long as the patient discontinues their high impact activities.